Things to do in Ely with Kids

 The Cambridgeshire city of Ely (AKA the Isle of Ely) is most recognisable for the magnificent cathedral perched on a hill, which in times past was an island.
 If you’re wondering where you’ve seen it before it could be the cover of Pink Floyd’s The Division Bell album cover.
-Aside from being the most picturesque place in the fens, there’s also a lot to do in Ely with kids.
-This makes it a great day out or side trip from Cambridge.
-Here’s five things we love to do in Ely with kids:
+Aside from being the most picturesque place in the fens, there’s also a lot of things to do in Ely with kids.
+This makes it a great day out or a side trip from Cambridge.
+Here are five things we love to do in Ely with kids:

 1. Ely Cathedral

 Ely sits as an island above the low-lying Cambridgeshire fens.
 Because of this Ely Cathedral is visible for miles around and is known as the ship of the fens.
 You can’t miss it.
 Ely is a small city and the cathedral dominates.

 Ely Cathedral is awe-inspiring from all angles.
 You can visit the foyer, gift shop and stroll around the grounds for free which is enough for us.
 I would love to do the tower tour one day but children have to be over 10 so that’s on hold for a few years.
 Alternatively, you can pay a fee to walk the length of the interior.

 For a small town, Ely has a number of museums to visit.
 If you are interested in the history of Ely and the fens the head to the Ely Museum at the Old Gaol.
 It is a bright museum that covers the history of the area all the way from prehistoric times to the 20th century.